Some shorter outings

 The cranes and container handling equipment were surprisingly active for a Sunday.

-The second walk was an evening tour of the gardens of Government House led by a member of the staff, supported by Michael, the Head Gardener (and quietly escorted by a security guard).
+The second walk (and the 4th on the following Friday morning) was an evening tour of the gardens of Government House led by a member of the staff, supported by Michael, the Head Gardener (and quietly escorted by a security guard).
 In the preview of the walk there was a lot of security information (bag checks etc) but in the event it was all very sensible.
 We did all have a visitors pass!

 A view of the House, where we started.